 - Vds,max: The maximum drain-source voltage when the MOSFET is closed.

-- Id,max: The maximum drain current through the MOSFET.
+- Id,max: The maximum allowable drain current through the MOSFET.

 - Rds,on: Static drain-source on resistance.
-The drain-source resistance in saturation (usually in the ohms range).
+The drain-source resistance in saturation (usually in the sub-ohms range).
+Shows how good a ‘closed-switch’ the MOSFET is, lower values result to lower heat generation.
+Since P=Rds,on x Id²

 - Vgs(th): Gate-source threshold Voltage.
 The voltage at which the MOSFET starts conducting (usually around 2.5 to 3.5V).
 Note: this is not the minimum gate-source voltage to turn the MOSFET fully open which is usually somewhat higher.